Why Honey Brown Eyes Turn Heads Everywhere

-Honey Brown Eyes is a warm and lustrous iris tone between light brown and golden brown, with a unique amber or golden reflection under the light.
+Honey Brown Eyes is a warm, lustrous iris tone between light brown and golden brown, with a unique amber or golden reflection under light.
 This color is due to the moderate melanin and high distribution of pheomelanin in the iris, which produces a honey-like translucent effect when light is scattered.
 Compared with ordinary brown eyes, honey brown has more layers and optical changes, making it a charming and unique subtype of brown iris.
-This guide will analyze honey brown eyes’ characteristics, causes, and genetic background in detail, and how they differ from other brown eyes.
-It will also provide practical suggestions on highlighting this charming eye color through light and makeup.

 Characteristics of Honey Brown Eyes